 AND THERE'S SO MUCH TO SEE AND DO

 The Heritage Centre is just a few yards from this beautiful scene on the Bridgewater Canal.
 You will find a huge selection of places to eat and drink close by too.
-There is an indoor artisan market next door on the third Sunday of every month and an outdoor Makers Market in the adjacent car park on the fourth Sunday of the month.
+There is an indoor artisan market next door on the third Sunday of every month and an occasional Makers Market in the adjacent car park, also on a Sunday.